 In the following example, two accessible directories are configured and the user login directory is set equal to one of these directories:

-With these settings, the user sees the contents of C:\gray when he or she first logs in, but can also navigate up from the login directory to the virtual root directory.
-From the virtual root directory, the user can view a list of all accessible directories, as shown in the following example from an sftp command window session:
+With these settings, the user can navigate up from the login directory to the virtual root directory, and from there view a list of all accessible directories, as shown in the following example from an sftp command window session:

-With this configuration, sftp commands that use absolute paths need to include the virtual directory name.
-For example:
+With this configuration, sftp commands that use absolute paths need to include the accessible directory name (even when only one accessible directory is configured); for example: